secretflow/spu/examples/python/README.md

 To run a certain example, we have to first specify the distributed environment with:

-> bazel run -c opt //examples/python/utils:nodectl -- up
+> uv run examples/python/utils/nodectl.py up

 To use a specific layout configuration (i.e. change MPC protocol, change outsourcing/colocated), change the configuration file accordingly.

-> bazel run -c opt //examples/python/utils:nodectl -- -c examples/python/conf/2pc.json up
+> uv run examples/python/utils/nodectl.py -c examples/python/conf/2pc.json up

 Then please check the comment of each example to run.